Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_24.md

     + no transformative experience
 + *epistemic* self-transcendence vs *ethical* self-transcendence
     + **leap of faith**, not reason your way through
-+ like Socrates' beef with natural philosophers
++ like Socrates' beef with the natural philosophers
 + pushes to existentialism

 #### Marx:

 + history is driven by the *monster* (not the *man* or *lion*):
     + explains socio-economic forces
-+ Feuerbach: religion is a projection, God is an ideal model of my own humanity
++ **Feuerbach**: religion is a projection, God is an ideal model of my own humanity
     + alienates humans from their own role in history
 + religion distracts people from how they are the authors of history
 + shift to materialism: *dialectical materialism*